isomerpages/moe-victoriajc/pages/DSA 2024 Application Page.md

 Selection will be based on a basket of criteria for the respective talent area.
 	<br>
 Auditions will take place in Victoria Junior College.
 Note the dates and times for auditions.
-The teacher in-charge will contact applicants to confirm the date and time allocated.
+The teacher in-charge will contact shortlisted applicants to confirm the date and time allocated.

 <table style="border-collapse:collapse;mso-table-layout-alt:fixed;border:none;
  mso-border-alt:solid black 1.0pt;mso-yfti-tbllook:1536;mso-padding-alt:0cm 5.4pt 0cm 5.4pt;